me

 or other intellectual property rights.
 Any commercial use of this software

-requires a license from the University of Amsterdam.
+requires a license from Euvision Technologies.

 This license must be retained with all copies of the software.